anju0422/HR-Database-Exploration/README.md

 # SQL-Employee Database Exploration

 ### Overview
-This project is aimed at analyzing an employee database to gain insights and extract valuable information for HR and management purposes.
+Analyzing an employee database to gain insights and extract valuable information for HR and management purposes.
 The dataset includes information about employees, departments, salaries, job histories, and more.

 ### Database Exploration Tasks
 1. Retrieve a list of employees with their manager's name.